joeyates/green/README.md

 # Name

-The name is a play on `ex` for Elixir and `cop` from [RuboCop](https://rubocop.org/).
+The name "Green" is a reference to bikeshedding, i.e. "The bike shed is green."

 # Status

-ExCop provides `ExCop.Lexmag.ElixirStyleGuideFormatter` which, as far as is possible, implements the rules of [lexmag's style guide][lexmag] that are not already implemented by `mix format`.
+Green provides `Green.Lexmag.ElixirStyleGuideFormatter` which, as far as is possible, implements the rules of [lexmag's style guide][lexmag] that are not already implemented by `mix format`.

 # Limitations

-ExCop changes the order of lines in two cases:
+Green changes the order of lines in two cases:

 * When moving `use`, `import`, `assign` and `require` statements to the top of a module,
 * When modifying `defstruct` fields which are assigned `nil` as a default value.

-Where possible, when shifting lines around, ExCop will try to keep associated comments with the lines that follow them.
+Where possible, when shifting lines around, Green will try to keep associated comments with the lines that follow them.
 However, this is not always possible.
 Please check the output of the formatter to ensure that comments are in the correct place.